 Watermelon has a natural pigment called beta-cryptoxanthin that may protect your joints from inflammation.
 Some studies show that over time, it could make you less likely to get rheumatoid arthritis.

-Just one serving of watermelon gives you more than 30% of the vitamin A you need each day.
+Just one medium slice of watermelon gives you contains 9-11% of the vitamin A you need each day.
 This nutrient is one of the keys to keeping your eyes healthy.
 Foods are the best ways to get all the vitamins and minerals that your body needs.

 Juicy watermelon is 92% water, so it's a simple way to help stay hydrated.
 Every cell in your body needs water.
 Even a small shortage can make you feel sluggish.
 If you get really dehydrated, it can become serious enough that you need to get fluids by IV.